How much does timber flooring cost in NZ? Complete 2026 price guide

 Yes.
 Vienna Woods provides indicative quotes via the online quote request form based on your floor area, product preference, and subfloor type.
 For a fully itemised supply-and-install quote for Auckland projects, a showroom consultation or site visit is recommended.
 Sample packs are available online so you can review boards in your own home before committing.

-Does timber flooring installation in NZ need to meet Building Code E3?
+Does timber flooring installation in NZ need to meet the Building Code?

 Yes.
-Clause E3 of the NZ Building Code covers internal moisture and applies to every timber flooring installation.
-In practice it means: concrete subfloors must test below 75% relative humidity (or get an additional moisture barrier), timber subfloors must be below 14% moisture content, and engineered floors over concrete must always have a vapour barrier.
-Vienna Woods install teams measure and document subfloor moisture as standard — those readings form part of project sign-off and protect both your floor and your building consent.
+Moisture from the ground is covered by clause E2, durability over the building’s service life by clause B2, and internal moisture in wet areas by clause E3.
+In practice, industry standards mean: concrete subfloors should test below 75% relative humidity (or get an additional moisture barrier), timber subfloors should be below 14% moisture content, and engineered floors over concrete should always have a vapour barrier.
+Vienna Woods install teams measure and document subfloor moisture as standard, and those readings form part of project sign-off.
 If an installer cannot show you the readings, that is a red flag.

 How long does timber flooring need to acclimatise before installation in NZ?